 Packaging Materials Industry in Hong Kong

-- Hong Kong manufacturers produce a wide range of packaging materials, including paper containers, polyethylene (PE) packages, polyvinyl chloride (PVC) packages and so on, with the Chinese mainland being Hong Kong's largest market.
+- Hong Kong manufacturers produce a wide range of packaging materials, including paper containers, polyethylene (PE) packages, polyvinyl chloride (PVC) packages and so on, with mainland China being Hong Kong's largest market.

 - Laws and regulations restricting the use of packaging materials become more stringent worldwide.
 Packaging manufacturers are expected to meet higher environmental standards, in order to facilitate their customers’ fulfilment of the respective requirements in the countries where their products are sold.

 - Packaging tends to be lighter in weight and made of less material in order to meet the increasing recycling or recovery targets.
 Sustainable packaging with recyclable materials are also gaining importance.
 For food and beverage packaging, the general trend is improved hygiene and safety, additional functionality and added convenience.

 The packaging materials industry can be divided into consumer packaging and industrial packaging.
 The former refers to the packaging of goods sold to consumers, primarily involving shopping bags, packaging bags, padded mailers, boxes and gift wraps, etc. Food and beverage packages, such as PET bottles, laminated paper packages and flexible packaging, also fall within this category.
 Industrial packaging is mainly used for protection and transportation purposes.
 They include vacuum packs, heat seal, shrink packaging films, cartons, paperboard boxes, PS foam, air-bubble blister stuffing and foam sheets.